changeofpace/Self-Remapping-Code/README.md

 ## Issues

-- Each view must be aligned to the system allocation granularity (64kB / 0x10000 bytes on Windows 7).
+- Each view must be aligned to the system allocation granularity (64K or 0x10000 bytes on Windows 7).
 This program overcomes this issue by padding .text and .rdata with filler code / constant data.

 ## Notes